GeekyAnts/express-typescript/README.md

 * For Exception handling, this repo contains two classes ie. `Handler` & `NativeEvent`
 * To Log, use `Log.info('Your message should go here!')`.
 Other options for logging are `Log.warn`, `Log.error` & `Log.custom`.
 * For views, this repo contains the use of [PUG](https://github.com/pugjs/pug) template engine.
+* For background queues, this repo contains the use of [Kue](https://github.com/Automattic/kue).
+For more detail on the same, please review the [Queue](https://github.com/faizahmedfarooqui/nodets/blob/master/src/providers/Queue.ts) class

 # Contents